RichardBKeck/DATA310-Project-2/README.md

 ### Elastic Net
 ![image](https://user-images.githubusercontent.com/109169036/180067924-4deb0884-b9ba-4616-9625-d8b20953c1f5.png)

-Based on the results from Trial Two, I found that the optimal $R^{2}$ occured using the Lasso model, with a 2nd degree Polynomial and an alpha hyperparameter of 0.2345.
+Based on the results from Trial Two, **I found that the optimal $R^{2}$ occured using the Lasso model, with a 2nd degree Polynomial and an alpha hyper parameter of 0.2345.**

 ## Test for Normality
 The last part of this project asked if the residuals of the optimal $R^{2}$ followed a normal distribution.
 I wrote the following function to check if the residuals followed a normal distribution in three ways.
 First, through a distributional plot.
 Second, through a quantile-quantile plot.
 Third, using the Kolmogorov-Smirnov and the Anderson-Darling Tests.